Trudeau's SevenUp Bar

 "I would save my little change and would even look for pennies so I could get one every week." - Marie

-In 1951, Pearson Candy, a Minneapolis-based company founded in 1909 by P. Edward Pearson, purchased the Trudeau Candy Company of Saint Paul, known for the famed Seven-Up Bar.
-This acquisition also brought the Mint Pattie to the Pearson line.
-[2]
+In 1951, Pearson Candy, a Minneapolis-based company founded by P. Edward Pearson in 1909, purchased the Trudeau Candy Company of Saint Paul, known for its famed Seven-Up Bar.
+This acquisition also brought the Mint Pattie to the Pearson line.[2]

 In spite of the Seven-Up bar's popularity, production eventually ceased: